-The Grace House team spent the next couple of years developing the organization and its innovative service model, to provide an accepting, caring environment for individuals with terminal illnesses who would otherwise spend their days alone or in undesirable conditions.
+The Grace House team spent the next couple of years developing the organization and its unique service model, to provide an accepting, caring environment for individuals with terminal illnesses who would otherwise spend their days without a caregiver (or an able caregiver) or in undesirable conditions.

 MISSION & VISION